MEGA-VARSITAA/Forest-fire-detection-_-CNN-_-SGD/README.md

 It is a tensorflow model and is deployed as  Web page with the help of flask app.py contains the code for Flask app
-Templates folder contaains the index.html file that serves as the template
+Templates folder contaains the index.html file that serves as the template Images used for predictons are stored in the Images folder